mexca/mexca/docs/installation.rst

 To fix this:

-1. Make sure that you have installed libsndfile via brew, if not [install it](https://formulae.brew.sh/formula/libsndfile).
+1. Make sure that you have installed libsndfile via brew, if not `install it <https://formulae.brew.sh/formula/libsndfile>`_.
 2. Copy the libsndfile installed from Homebrew (/opt/homebrew/lib/_soundfile_data/libsndfile.dylib) into the expected folder ‘python3.9/site-packages/_soundfile_data/‘
 3. Restart the kernel.